IN MY OWN WORDS

 Onuch is also currently British Academy Principle Investigator of IBIF “Identity and Boarders in Flux: The Case of Ukraine”.

 Her research regularly appears in leading media outlets (The Washington Post, The Times, The Guardian, BBC, ITV, Al Jazeera, AFP, among others).
-Onuch’s research on Ukraine has resulted in her consulting policymakers in Canada, Ukraine, the UK and US.
+Onuch’s research on Ukraine has resulted in her consulting policymakers in Canada, Ukraine, the UK and the US.
 Her research received praise and awards placing her on the map as one of the foremost experts on Ukraine.

 SERVICE & TEACHING